-- 143. The Net Worth Sweep is beyond Treasury's authority because it is not compatible with due consideration of factors that Treasury must consider before purchasing the Companies' securities or amending its agreements to purchase such securities.
+113. The Net Worth Sweep is beyond Treasury's authority because it is not compatible with due consideration of factors that Treasury must consider before purchasing the Companies' securities or amending its agreements to purchase such securities.
 The Net Worth Sweep destroys the value of the Companies' private stock.
-The Net Worth Sweep is therefore wholly incompatible with "the need to maintain the [Companies'] status as . . . private shareholder-owned compan[ies]" and with the "orderly resumption of private market funding or capital market access." - 144.
-On information and belief, FHFA agreed to the Net Worth Sweep only at the insistence and under the direction and supervision of Treasury.
+The Net Worth Sweep is therefore wholly incompatible with "the need to maintain the [Companies'] status as . . . private shareholder-owned compan[ies]" and with the "orderly resumption of private market funding or capital market access."

+114. On information and belief, FHFA agreed to the Net Worth Sweep only at the insistence and under the direction and supervision of Treasury.
 But because HERA mandates that FHFA "shall not be subject to the direction or supervision of any other agency" when performing its duties as conservator for the Companies, 12 U.S.C. § 4617(a)(7), Treasury acted in excess of its authority in imposing its will on FHFA.

-The provisions of the PSPAs granting Treasury substantial control over FHFA's operation of the conservatorships (sections 5.1-5.6 and 5.8) likewise violates this provision. - 145.
-Finally, the Net-Worth-Sweep transaction perpetuated the unlawful provision for Treasury to continue to invest in Fannie and Freddie after the expiration of Treasury's statutory authority to purchase their securities.
-Indeed, the Net Worth Sweep increased the probability of future Treasury disbursements by preventing the Companies from rebuilding their capital levels.
-As Secretary Paulson has admitted, disbursements pursuant to Treasury's funding commitment amount to purchases of additional Government Stock.
-But Treasury's authority to make such purchases expired after December 31, 2009. - 146.
-Treasury's conduct was therefore outside of Treasury's authority under HERA and "in excess of statutory . . . authority" and "without observance of procedure required by law," and Plaintiffs are therefore entitled to relief against Treasury pursuant to 5 U.S.C. §§ 702, 706(2)(C), (D).
+115. Treasury's conduct was therefore outside of Treasury's authority under HERA and "in excess of statutory . . . authority" and "without observance of procedure required by law," and Plaintiffs are therefore entitled to relief against Treasury pursuant to 5 U.S.C. §§ 702, 706(2)(C), (D).